 Nothing goes better with dark purple than jet black or dark brunette bases.
 The best thing about these ombres is that the natural color is preserved, but it still gives a lot of room for colorful experiments.
 Plus, you can play around with the color combination by adding some lighter or bluish shades to make the ombre complete.

 Electric violet is another idea that is not for the faint of heart.
 Only a woman who wants to make all heads turn, catching strangers’ eyes can go for such a flamboyant shade.
 Electric violet is called like this for one simple reason: it strikes everyone like lightning.
 But, still, its beauty is worth it!
 Also, it looks good whatever it is: from highlights to full coloring.
+Moreover, electric purple braids can be one of the best hairstyles you have ever flaunted.

 If you have no idea what purple to bring to life, let a plum be your guide.
 Sounds weird unless you take a closer look at the fruit: it’s not just purple or blue.
 It’s both.
 And not just both, it can be reddish, yellowish, and greenish sometimes.
 Isn’t that a stunning palette to choose your shades from?
 These plum hair ideas feature highlights and balayage achieved through mixing blue, purple, and pastel hues.